TylerNiemann/Dog-Clothing-Store/README.md

 write and run tests against these emulators.

-The tests cover different components and functionalities of the platform, including user authentication, shopping cart functionality,
+The tests cover different components and functionalities of the platform.
+They are designed to validate the expected behavior and

-and payment processing.
-They are designed to validate the expected behavior and ensure that any changes or updates to the

-codebase do not introduce regressions.
+ensure that any changes or updates to the codebase do not introduce regressions.

 ## Contributing